-SPG blocks were first described in the 1900’s using a technique involving the application of numbing medication on to cotton swabs then placed into the back of the nose.
-Another technique used to block the SPG involves using a needle to inject the SPG through an area in the cheek.
-This process is invasive, and usually requires the use of an x-ray machine to correctly place the injection.
+SPG blocks were first described in the 1900’s using a technique involving the application of numbing medication onto cotton swabs then placed into the back of the nose.
+Another technique used to block the SPG involves using a needle to inject the SPG through an area on the cheek.
+This process is invasive, and usually requires the use of an x-ray machine to place the injection correctly.

-In the last few years, three devices have been FDA approved for performing SPG blocks.
+There are FDA cleared, commercially available catheters that your doctor may use.
 These devices involve placing a very thin plastic tube into the nose to insert numbing medication in and around the SPG.
-These devices, called catheters, may be more effective in reducing head and facial pain than the technique using cotton swabs, and are less invasive than the injection technique.
-Below we will review the three devices, Sphenocath®, Allevio®, and Tx360®, and what to expect with the procedure.
+These devices, called catheters, may be more effective in reducing head and facial pain than the technique using cotton swabs and are less invasive than the injection technique.

 All three devices are considered catheters, or small thin plastic tubes that are inserted into the body.
 There are no needles involved, and they are quick, safe, and easy to use.
-Both the Sphenocath® and Allevio® are similar in that they are thin flexible catheters about 5 centimeters in length and have a very small diameter.
-These 2 catheters have an angled tip to assist with anesthetic placement.
-The catheter of the Tx360® is smaller than the other two but the length is similar.
 All three catheters are attached to a syringe that contains numbing medication.
 The medication is pushed through the syringe once the catheter is placed into the correct position, and delivers numbing medication to the SPG to help treat headache and facial pain.
-The Sphenocath® procedure may be done with or without an x-ray machine to help guide the catheter into correct positioning.
+The procedure may be done with or without an x-ray machine to help guide the catheter into correct positioning.

 How is the procedure done and what should I expect during the procedure?